drone-labs/about/README.md

 GPIO_BBB::init() function).
 Using my provided device tree, this code section is no more needed and has been commented out.

+In libraries/AP_HAL_Linux/HAL_Linux_Class.cpp, I changed "ttyO4" to "ttyS4" where the
+RC inputs drivers are declared (aroun line 140):

+		static RCInput_Multi rcinDriver {
+		   2,
+		   new RCInput_AioPRU,
+		   new RCInput_RCProtocol(NULL, "/dev/ttyS4")
+		};

+From what I understand, two driver classes are instantiated; the first, RCInput_AioPRU is "attached" to the PRU_E_B signal (E4 pin4).
+The second, RCInput_RCProtocol(NULL, "/dev/ttyS4") is attached to the UART4_RX (DSM2 pin3).
+It can handle Sbus (here NULL) or dsm protocol over the given serial port (here /dev/ttyS4).

 1) Get the sources

 		$ cd Ardupilot-blue